 Let me start by saying that I don’t think there’s anything wrong with eating canned beans occasionally.
 Canned beans are better than no beans!
 However, canned beans are often loaded with sodium.
-If you buy them, look for no-salt-added or at low-sodium varieties…and be sure to rinse them well before using.
+If you buy them, look for no-salt-added or low-sodium varieties, and be sure to rinse them well before using.

-Dried beans are the best option, in my opinion.
-At lot of people tell me that they’re unsure how to cook dried beans, so they avoid them.
+Dried beans are the best option, in my opinion, though.
+A lot of people tell me that they’re unsure how to cook dried beans, so they avoid them.
 Well friends, I’m here to show you how easy it is!
 And as an added bonus, I’ll show you how to freeze them.
-That way, you will always have them on hand when you need them!
+That way, you will always have them on hand when you need them.
 It’s a great way to save time and money!

 So, let’s start with cooking methods.
 Here are three to choose from:

 The pressure cooker is my personal favorite way to cook beans because you can go from dried (unsoaked) beans to completely cooked beans in about 25 minutes.
 However, I realize that not everyone has a pressure cooker, so I’ll explain the other methods as well.